sh01k/SNDtools/README.md

 SNDtools
 ====
 ## Description
 CLI basic sound processing tools written in C++.
-The binary files in `bin` are complied with Mac OS 10.9.
+The binary files in `bin/` folder were complied with Mac OS 10.9.

 ## Usage
 ### play